Sumptuous Spreads- Design a Buffet That’s Pretty, Pleasing and Perfectly Functional

 TEXTURE: Choose items in opposition: soft and crunchy, raw and stewed, oven-roasted and pan-sautéed, grilled and fried.
 Think of the way things will feel in your mouth as you eat them.
 You don’t want your guests to leave feeling as though they could have sucked their meal through a straw because you presented only soft foods!
 On the flip side, there’s nothing worse than trying to chat while managing a plate full of food that is difficult to chew.

 TEMPERATURE: Hostesses, this one’s for you.
 In order to ease your workload for the party, serve things that will not require being in the oven at the last minute.
 Meats can be served at room temperature, as can certain salads and grilled vegetables, and other items can come straight from the refrigerator.
 Review your menu carefully to ensure that you only have one or two hot items.
+If you will be serving pizza, you may contact a pizza restaurant and order a pizza delivery right before your party starts to ensure they’re still hot.

 SHAPE: Add excitement to platters by presenting your foods in different shapes.
 Don’t cut squares of polenta; instead divide the squares to create triangles to stack in interesting configurations.
 Use a mandoline to cut your vegetables in different forms.
 Show off the grill marks on your meats with pride.
 All of these details make for an exciting and appealing table.